Making the most of your PDR - reviewee (PDF)Career conversations for individuals (PDF)

 The PDR annual review meeting should not be used as the main place to address a performance issue.
 Performance concerns should be addressed as and when they arise.
 In PDR you can cover progress made and any work still to be done, but it is not the place to raise an issue of poor performance for the first time or to go over exactly the same ground that has been discussed in another meeting.
 It’s the place to sum up what happened, what was agreed and what else needs to be done, and to identify any further development needed.

-Generally, the line manager/superviser is responsible for ensuring that the PDR meeting takes place, but more than one manager can be involved.
+Generally, the line manager/supervisor is responsible for ensuring that the PDR meeting takes place, but more than one manager can be involved.
 If there is more than one line manager, then both may participate.
-Your manager might seek feedback from other managers involved in managing you, or even hold a joint review meeting.
+Your reviewer might seek feedback from other managers involved in managing you, or even hold a joint review meeting.
 Both of these options should be with your agreement.

 Agree new or updated objectives in your regular one to one meetings.
 Make sure you take your PDR objectives with you into every one to one so that you can amend objectives together.
 This will mean you are less likely to get to your next PDR and find that the objectives you agreed last year are not relevant to what you actually did.
 PDR outcomes are only irrelevant if you allow them to be.